 - change the system from being effects-based to outcomes-focused, under a new Natural and Built Environments Act (NBEA);

-- better integrate planning with infrastructure under a new Spatial Planning Act;
+- better integrate planning with infrastructure under a new Strategic Planning Act;

 - have 14 combined plans replace the existing regional and district planning documents;

 - introduce specific legislation to address the challenges of climate change adaptation;

 - make resource consent applications easier and more predictable;

 - centralise other matters and give iwi/Māori matters greater weight.